uboreas/ctworks/README.md

 # crosstool-works
-Patches and configurations to build Linaro toolchains on OS X 10.9 (Mavericks) host system.
+Patches and configurations to build Linaro toolchains on OS X (>=10.9) host systems.
-This initial version provides OSX patch for Linaro 14.08 Release.
+This version provides crosstool-ng patches for various Linaro releases and for target platforms.
 Patches for further releases may be added to this repository.

 ## Notes
-* Patch files located under "patches" directory and named as (crosstool-package-version).patch
+* Patch files located under "patches" directory and named as (crosstool-ng-linaro-version-release).patch
-* ctworks script applies patches automatically according to selected crosstool-ng package.
+* ctworks.sh script applies patches automatically according to selected crosstool-ng package.
-* Packages under "tarballs" directory automatically copied into the crosstool/.build/tarballs directory (to prevent re-downloading them).
-* You can place different packages and patches to work together.
+* You can configure ctworks to use with different releases (and patches).

 ## Toolchains Built and Tested
     arm-linux-gnueabi